bismuth01/cat-dog-classifier-api/README.md

 `fastapi dev main.py`

 ## How to use
+The API runs on port `8000` by default.
 To check if it's running, try a GET request on the `/status` endpoint.

 Send a your image at `/predict_image` endpoint with key value `file` to get the prediction response.